netdata/netdata/docs/contributing/style-guide.md

 ### Second person

 When writing documentation, you should use the second person ("you") to give instructions.
-See how that works?
 When using the second person, you give the impression that you're personally leading your reader through the steps or tips in question.

 See how that works?
 It's a core part of making Netdata's documentation feel welcoming to all.

-Avoid using "we," "I", "let's," and "us" in documentation whenever possible.
+Avoid using "we," "I," "let's," and "us" in documentation whenever possible.

-The "you" pronoun can also be implied.
+The "you" pronoun can also be implied, depending on your sentence structure.

 ```
 # Not recommended
-To install Netdata, we should first try the one-line installer...
+To install Netdata, we should try the one-line installer...

 # Recommended
-To install Netdata, you should first try the one-line installer...
+To install Netdata, you should try the one-line installer...

 # Recommended, implied "you"
-To install Netdata, first try the one-line installer...
+To install Netdata, try the one-line installer...
 ```

 ### Active voice

-Use active voice instead of pasive voice, because active voice is more concise and easier to understand.
+Use active voice instead of passive voice, because active voice is more concise and easier to understand.

-In active voice, the subject of the sentence is performing the action.
+When using voice, the subject of the sentence is performing the action.
 In passive voice, the subject is being acted upon.
 A famous example of passive voice is the phrase "mistakes were made."

 ```
 # Not recommended (passive)
 When an alarm is triggered by a metric, a notification is sent by Netdata...

 # Recommended (active)
-When a metric triggers an alarm, the system sends a notification...
+When a metric triggers an alarm, Netdata sends a notification...
 ```

 ### Standard American spelling